ApiLogicServer/Docs/docs/index.md

     &nbsp;

-    That command creates a standard project you can open in your IDE:
+    That command creates a standard project.
+You can open in your IDE:

     ![Created Project](images/nutshell/project-created.png)

     You will need to [set up your venv](../Project-Env).

-    > Note: database urls are pesky to type, so [abbrevations](../Data-Model-Examples) are provided for pre-supplied sample databases.
+    > Click "2.
+Execute", above

 === "2.
 Execute"

     Projects are *fully configured*, including **Run Configurations**.
-Run this to **start the server**, and then **click the URL** to start the Admin App, and see the swagger (see screen shots, below).
+Run this to **start the server**, and then **click the URL** to run the Admin App in your Browser:

     ![Created Project](images/nutshell/project-executable.png)

     *** Admin App***

-    Launch the Admin App shows the home page:
+    Running the Admin App in your Browser shows the Home page:

     ![Admin App](images/ui-admin/admin-home.png)

-    Click the nav menu left to explore your data:
+    Click the left nav menu to explore your data:

     ![Admin App](images/ui-admin/Order-Page.png)

     &nbsp;

     *** API, with Swagger ***

+    The Home page also provides access to the automatically created swagger to explore your API:

     ![Admin App](images/ui-admin/swagger.png)

     *** Customize ***

-    See next tab.
+    > Click "3.
+Customize -- API", above

 === "3.
 Customize -- API"